How To: IELTS Band 7+ On A Budget

 • PRAY

 Your results will be available in 3 and 13 days for computer-based and paper-based tests respectively.
-You can request for remark, called an Enquiry Of Results (EOR), if you think your band score should be higher than what you were given A fee is charged for this which will be refunded if your score changes.
+You can request for remark, called an Enquiry Of Results (EOR), if you think your band score should be higher than what you received.
+A fee is charged for this which will be refunded if your score changes.

 I wish you the best in your test.